 RTAs vs RDAs: Which is Better?

 In simple terms, an RTA tank can be regarded as an RDA (rebuildable drip atomizer) combined with a traditional tank.
 RTAs and RDAs make for the same level of customization, while the former saves the need to manually dripping e-liquid thanks to its tank section, which can load at least 2mL liquid every time.
 That being the case, users can be more immersive in pure vaping on one refill.
 Hence in contrast, RTA tanks is a more convenient option.

 However, today plenty of vapers stick to the RDA style anyways.
 For one thing, RDAs tend to give better flavors and vapor production.
 Besides, the emergence of squonk mods also makes the trouble of continuously dripping e-liquid ease off a lot.
 As you squeeze a bottle encased in this particular kind of mod, e-liquid will be pushed up at once to saturate the cotton wicks.

 How to Choose a Right RTA Tank?

 Which RTA is a better match depends on your real wants and needs.
 A good rule of thumb is that single-coil or MTL-style RTA tanks fit beginners more, as they require less expertise in coil builds and output power control.
 Whereas dual-coil DTL RTAs are always more popular among pro vapers for their ability to produce enormous vapors.

 Airflow also plays a key role when people select out RTAs.
 In general, top airflow system can eliminate most of leaking concerns, but always sacrifices the performance of vapors.
 Bottom airflow is on the opposite side—it features satisfying flavors and vapor reproduction, but the vape juice leakage can be a constant headache.

-When you nail down everything you want from an RTA, it’s the right time to start off your hunt for products.
+When you nail down everything you want from an RTA tank, it’s the right time to start off your hunt for products.
 Readings some product reviews and recommendations from experts will make the process faster and easier.